Ez-Kits/hot-keys/docs/react/hooks/use-global-hotkeys.md

 ---
 title: useGlobalHotKeys
-description: useGlobalHotKeys hook.
+description: useGlobalHotKeys hook allows you to register global keyboard shortcuts (hot keys) in your React application.
+These shortcuts will work regardless of which element has focus in your application.
 ---

-`useGlobalHotKeys` is a hook that allows you to register global keyboard shortcuts (hot keys) in your React application.
-These shortcuts will work regardless of which element has focus in your application.

 ## Usage